-from training.npr.org: http://training.npr.org/digital/6-tips-for-catching-your-own-typos-and-protecting-your-credibility/
+from training.npr.org: https://training.npr.org/2021/02/01/editors-keep-your-writers-happy/

 Editing & Structure

 It’s no secret that pre-taped interviews on public radio are edited, sometimes considerably.

 All you need is a story idea, an open mind and some friends.

 Use these prompts and quick tips to get your creative process started.

 Print and audio journalism exist in the same world — but the terrain is different.
 Let this serve as your map.

 The three-act structure is the most basic organization a story can have.